Back to all councils

 “In June 2019 a climate emergency was declared for the region and we are now placing increased emphasis on our commitment to clean growth and our ambition to become a net zero carbon economy by 2038. ”

-Climate Plan Scorecard
+Climate Actions Scorecard

-This council’s climate plans as of 20th September 2021 were assessed and scored by trained Climate Emergency UK volunteers, as part of the Council Climate Plan Scorecards project.
+This council’s climate actions as of May 2023 were assessed and scored by trained Climate Emergency UK volunteers, as part of the Council Climate Actions Scorecards project.

 Show the full Scorecard Read more about the scoring process